-In the period from 1976 to 1985 new algorithms were developed and numerous computer programs were written and implemented as ordinary scientific and educational tools in Zagreb methodological circle headed by SRCE.
-Most of these programs were realized in SS (Statistical System) programming environment (Figure 4).
-New developed algorithms Konstantin Momirović implemented along with his fellow researchers Marijan Gredelj, Vesna Lužar, Vesna Dobrić, Maja Herak, Živan Karaman and Lajos Szirovicza from University Computing Centre - SRCE and Janez Štalec, Leo Pavičić, Ksenija Bosnar, Franjo Prot, and Nataša Viskić-Štalec from the Faculty of Physical Education.
+In the period from 1976 to 1985 new developed algorithms were and numerous computer programs were written and implemented as ordinary scientific and educational tools in Zagreb methodological circle headed by SRCE.
+Most of these programs were realized in SS (Statistical System) programming environment (Figure 7).
+New developed algorithms Konstantin Momirović implemented along with his fellow researchers Marijan Gredelj, Vesna Lužar, Vesna Dobrić,

+Maja Herak, Živan Karaman and Lajos Szirovicza from Universtiy Computing Centre -SRCE and Janez Štalec, Leo Pavičić, Ksenija Bosnar, Franjo Prot, and Nataša Viskić-Štalec from the Faculty of Physical Education.